 4. Constants

 Property Constant and Business Object Constant are the two main types of constants available in the Teamcenter.
 Property constant controls the behavior of individual property available on the object.
 Initial Value, Visible, Modifiable, and Enabled are some of the regularly used property constants.
-Business object constant controls the behavior of the individual business object.
-Each constant has its own defined behavior and uses case.
+Business object constants control the behavior of the individual business object.
+Each constant has its own defined behavior and use case.

 5. Statuses